TaimourM03/Project_Euler_answers_Python/README.md

       ·Problem 6: The difference between the sum of the squares of the first one hundred natural numbers and the square of the sum = 25164150

       ·Problem 7: The 10001st prime number: 104743

+      ·Problem 8: The thirteen adjacent digits in the 1000-digit number that have the greatest product: 23514624000